marijnh/Eloquent-JavaScript/02_program_structure.md

 {{index "var keyword"}}

-The first, `var` (short for "variable"), is the way bindings were declared in pre-2015 JavaScript.
+The first of these, `var` (short for "variable"), is the way bindings were declared in pre-2015 JavaScript, when `let` didn't exist yet.
 I'll get back to the precise way it differs from `let` in the [next chapter](functions).
 For now, remember that it mostly does the same thing, but we'll rarely use it in this book because it behaves oddly in some situations.

 {{index "const keyword", naming}}